 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-In hereditary hemochromatosis, serum iron is usually >150 mcg/dL and % saturation exceeds 60%.
+In hereditary hemochromatosis, serum iron is usually >150 mcg/dL and percent saturation exceeds 60%.

-In advanced iron overload states, the % saturation often exceeds 90%.
+In advanced iron overload states, the percent saturation often exceeds 90%.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances